Behind the camera: Michael Clancy

 Sarah Marie Switzer

 The Switzer baby shot was taken by photographer Max Aguilera-Hellweg for LIFE magazine.
-During the July 1, 1999, operation he captured the moment Dr. Bruner gently placed Sarah Marie’s hand back into the uterus.
+During July 1, 1999, operation he captured the moment Dr. Bruner gently placed Sarah Marie’s hand back into the uterus.
 “She’s going to be beautiful,” he recalled saying.

 Her parents would agree when on August 22, 1999, almost two months after having the surgery Sarah Marie Switzer was born.
 Born nine weeks premature, doctors were amazed at the health of the baby and allowed Sarah Marie to go home with her parents in early Sept.
 Sarah Marie showed none of the signs of extreme spina bifida and even kicked her legs as an infant rare in most spina bifida patients.